RaphaelleC/project-3-server/README.md

 We divided the workload into tasks that were first independent to each other, and we then brought them all together.
 We decided depending on if someone had any preference on a particular task, or felt more comfortable with something, or the opposite : if someone is not yet comfortable with a task or technology but want to take the opportunity to learn more about it during this project.

-We've kept a great communication during our project time, be it via video calls or through slack.
+We've kept a great communication during our project time, be it via video calls or through Slack.
 That way, everyone knew what to do and we were all helping each other when facing issues and debugging.

 ## Technologies